 Hundreds of Morsi supporters have received lengthy jail terms or death sentences since former general Abdel-Fattah el-Sissi, now the president, removed Morsi from office and again outlawed the Muslim Brotherhood organization, which was illegal for decades under autocrat Hosni Mubarak.

-; all capital sentences in Egypt must go to an appeals court.
+Twenty-two Morsi supporters received death sentences on Monday.
+The Brotherhood's leader, Mohammed Badie, faces a death sentence but can appeal; all capital sentences in Egypt must go to an appeals court.

 One of the group's figures not in detention, Arm Darrag, said from his exile in Istanbul in Turkey that the ruling was "a sad and terrible day in Egyptian history."